Frequently asked Oracle Forms and Reports Interview Questions:

-Ans: Oracle forms follow the below hierarchy for triggers execution:
+Answer: Oracle Forms follow the below hierarchy for trigger execution:

 - Pre-text item

-Q #7) Explain master-detail relationship with some examples.
+Q #7) Explain the Master-Detail relationship with some examples.

-Ans: Master-Detail relationship is the relationship among different business entities following the parent-child relationship pattern.
+Answer: Master-Detail relationship is the relationship among different business entities which follows the parent-child relationship pattern.
 There will be one parent entity linked to many child entities.

-For Example, we can have one master named as COMPANY with different details as DEPARTMENTS (HR, FINANCE, OPERATIONS, ADMIN etc.).
+For Example, we can have one master named COMPANY with different details as DEPARTMENTS (HR, FINANCE, OPERATIONS, ADMIN, etc.).

-This relationship can be implemented with the help of two data blocks where the first data block represents master table while the other represents detail table.
+This relationship can be implemented with the help of two data blocks where the first data block represents the master table while the other represents a detailed table.

-Ans: Below is the triggers which get created during creation of master-detail block:
+Answer: Enlisted triggers get created during the creation of the master-detail block:

 Q #9) What are the various configuration files that are used by Oracle Forms?